Finally functions to get you what you want!

-If you are a Revit API enthusiast, then at certain point you wanted to get your elements or types just by writing Type or Family name as a string.
+If you are a Revit API enthusiast, then at certain point you wanted to get your elements or types with a parameter value.
+Foe example get all instance of a specific Type or Family Name.
 It sounds like a very logical thing that should be within Revit API, but it's not.

 Get Element of a certain Type Name